ASB2/TechCraft/README.md

 This mod is designed to be a jack of all trades dabbling in farming ore production and any other thing that people can give me ideas on.

+The over all goal of this mod is to make processes take less time.
+	Examples
+		-The Furnace uses more fuel but smelts items instantly.

+Current Ideas to Build On
+	-End Game Items
+	-Way to double ores.

 Textures to be done